-Clinical – Improved A1C for Patients with Reduction in Frequency of Hypoglycemia
+Clinical : Improved A1C for Patients, Plus Reduction in Frequency of Hypoglycemia

-The d‑Nav® Service and technology has been studied extensively.
-Peer-reviewed research evaluating the d‑Nav® Service showed that patients safely improve A1C with a lower frequency of both mild and severe hypoglycemia.
+The d‑Nav® Program and technology has been studied extensively.
+Peer-reviewed research evaluating the d‑Nav® Program showed that patients safely improve A1C with a lower frequency of both mild and severe hypoglycemia.

-With the d‑Nav® technology, our service accounts for both the high and low sugars.
+The d‑Nav® technology accounts for both the high and low sugars.
 Therefore, it has been shown to drastically reduce the frequency and severity of hypoglycemia.
-The average frequency of mild hypoglycemia for d‑Nav® Service users is approximately 6 events per patient per year, and frequency of severe hypoglycemia is roughly 2.5 for every 100 patient-years.
+The average frequency of mild hypoglycemia for d‑Nav® Program users is approximately 6 events per patient per year, and frequency of severe hypoglycemia is roughly 2.5 for every 100 patient-years.

 Source: 1.
 Rates and predictors of hypoglycemia in 27 585 people from 24 countries with insulin-treated type 1 and type 2 diabetes: the global HAT study., Diabetes Obes Metab.
 2016 Sep;18(9):907-15. doi: 10.1111/dom.12689